micmejia/bible-dump/NKJV/Micah/Mic 3.md

 But truly I am full of power by the Spirit of the Lord, And of justice and might, To declare to Jacob his transgression And to Israel his sin.

 ###### 9
-Now hear this, You heads of the house of Jacob And rulers of the house of Israel, Who abhor justice And [^e]pervert all equity,
+Now hear this, You heads of the house of Jacob And rulers of the house of Israel, Who abhor justice And pervert all equity,

 ###### 10
 Who build up Zion with bloodshed And Jerusalem with iniquity:

 ###### 11
-Her heads judge for a bribe, Her priests teach for pay, And her prophets divine for [^f]money.
+Her heads judge for a bribe, Her priests teach for pay, And her prophets divine for money.
 Yet they lean on the Lord, and say, "Is not the Lord among us?
 No harm can come upon us."

 ###### 12
-Therefore because of you Zion shall be plowed _like_ a field, Jerusalem shall become heaps of ruins, And the mountain of the [^g]temple Like the bare hills of the forest.
+Therefore because of you Zion shall be plowed _like_ a field, Jerusalem shall become heaps of ruins, And the mountain of the temple Like the bare hills of the forest.